nens/threedi-docs/source/d_settings_objects.rst

 .. note::

     Do not change the schema version manually!
+Use the processing algorithm :ref:`migrate_spatialite`.

 Schema version attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^